jay-lchicken/multiverse/README.md

 # 🌀 **Multiverse 2025: The Hack Club SuperLeader Summit**

-We’re bringing together a group of ~75 committed Hack Club Leaders to a 8-week opportunity to build and prototype a collaborative and technical full club YSWS, Club project, or workshop.
+We’re bringing together a group of committed Hack Club Leaders to a 8-week opportunity to build and prototype a collaborative and technical full club YSWS, Club project, or workshop.
 Once planned and run at a meeting, SuperLeaders will be eligible for travel stipends to come to San Francisco for a 3-day gathering & hackathon where they can work together to get feedback and build their final resource, publishing it to the entire Clubs community.

 📍 **San Francisco, CA**
-📆 **March 28 - March 30, 2025**
+📆 **March 29 - March 31, 2025**

 In the next 8 weeks, **SuperLeaders** must **create a prototype**—a **YSWS, workshop, or club project**—and **test it in their own club** before arriving at the event.
 They will **gather feedback, refine their work, and document their process** in a project submission.

+What makes a good club project?
+Here are a few examples:
+- link
+- link
+- link

 ### 🚀 **At Mission Control**

-Upon arrival, Hack Club Super Leaders will form teams to further develop, enhance, and battle-test their prototypes, preparing their projects for real-world action.

-On the final day, leaders will **submit their final prototypes to GitHub, locking them into the Multiverse’s Codex.** Their work won’t just **stop Heidi’s chaos**—it will **empower Hack Clubbers across the world** to build better, stronger workshops and projects.
+Upon arrival, Hack Club Super Leaders will form teams to further develop their prototypes, preparing their projects for real-world action.
+On the final day, leaders will ship their projects to GitHub, locking them into the Multiverse’s Codex.
+Their work will empower Hack Clubbers across the world to build better, stronger workshops and projects.

 ## **🦸 Who Can Join?**